Jiwei99/tulpar-laundry-bot/README.md

 * `python-telegram-bot[job-queue]`: Handling bot requests and integration with Telegram API
 * `firebase-admin`: Integration of the bot with Firebase Realtime Database
 * `python-dotenv`: Use of environment variables from `.env` file
-* `flask`: Creating REST API endpoints for webhook
+* `flask`[Only for Serverless]: Creating REST API endpoints for webhook

 ## Services
 The following cloud services are used:
 * `Firebase Realtime Database`: Cloud database used to persist bot data
-* `Google Cloud Run`: Cloud service used to run bot's backend service serverlessly
+* `Google Cloud Compute Engine`: Cloud service used to run bot's backend service in a VM server
 * `Telegram BotFather`: Telegram's bot management bot used to create and set up bot

 ## Bot Commands